top of page

 Public Workshop Events

-Our research praxis workshops generated some new workshops and events and in collaboration with Red Rebel Clare and Galway, Climate Camp Ireland, and Rekindle festival by Common Knowledge.
+The research praxis workshops generated new workshops and events in collaboration with Red Rebel Clare and Galway, Climate Camp Ireland, and the Rekindle festival: Common Knowledge.

 language hack_edited_edited.jpg